-Here we describe the design of the SES, developed at the Monterey Bay Aquarium Research Institute (MBARI), and assess mechanical performance and scientific lessons learned from its first three deployments spanning .
+Materials and procedures

 Overview

-The SES is a stand-alone, self-powered instrument built into an open titanium frame, deployable at depths up to 4000 mfluorescence
+The SES is a stand-alone, self-powered instrument built into an open titanium frame, deployable at depths up to 4000 m.
+A large plastic funnel collects sinking particulate matter and directs it onto a movable sample plate.
+After the programmed sample period, the sample is positioned under a fluorometer to detect fluorescence consistent with the presence of chlorophyll a and accessory pigments, and then under a digital camera to record both front- and back-lit images.
+Finally, the sample is discarded and the sample plate is cleaned by brushed before the empty plate is positioned back under the funnel to collect the next sample.

-Mechanical Hardware
+Mechanical hardware

-he core of the SES mechanical design is a commercially available sediment trap (McLane Laboratories model Mark78H-21).
+The core of the SES mechanical design is a commercially available sediment trap (McLane Laboratories model Mark78H-21).
 The polyethylene sample funnel is 80 cm in diameter with a collection area of 0.5 m2.
-The titanium frameFig.
-1 was modified to function as the bottom-most element in a vertical mooring string.
-A kg steel drop weight on a wire rope holds the SES 50 m above the seafloor, while a series of five 0.11 m3 syntactic foam floats provide buoyancy above the SES.
+The titanium frame (Fig. 1) was modified to function as the bottom-most element in a vertical mooring string, although the instrument can be deployed at any location along a vertical mooring line.
+A 165 kg steel drop weight on a wire rope holds the SES 50 m above the seafloor, while a series of five 0.11 m3 syntactic foam floats provide buoyancy above the SES.
 Mounts were added to the frame to accommodate two deep-sea acoustic releases (Teledyne Benthos model 865-A).
-An auxiliary frame extension, 92 cm in diameter and 78 cm in length, was added to the base of the Parflux frame to accommodate -developed titanium pressure sphere and drop-weight release mechanism.
-The titanium pressure sphere contains the necessary electronics and batteries to power the system, and the tandem acoustic release mechanism reliably drops the ballast weight the instrument to ascend to the surface for recovery
+An auxiliary frame extension, 92 cm in diameter and 78 cm in length, was added to the base of the Parflux frame to accommodate a titanium pressure sphere and drop-weight release mechanism developed at the Monterey Bay Aquarium Research Institute.
+The titanium pressure sphere contains the necessary electronics and batteries to power the system, and the tandem acoustic release mechanism reliably drops the ballast weight, allowing the instrument to ascend to the surface for recovery.
+The instrument weighs 147 kg in water, is 2.61 m in height and 0.92 m in diameter.